Kannukkul Nilavu: Plot

-Until the mother arrived, the kind Hema takes care of Gautham.
-Gautham, for unknown reasons, becomes fond of Hema and believes deeply that she is the only person who can help him, and in return Hema also begins to develop feelings of affection and love towards Gautham.
-Hema even wonders if it would be possible to bring Gautham back to normal by showing him enough care and affection that he forgets about Gayathri altogether.
-This strategy fails, as once the mother arrives, Gautham's past memories come flooding back to him, and he turns into a ruthless revenge-seeker, terrorizing both his mother and Hema and swearing to kill the three men who had supposedly murdered Gayathri.
+Until the mother arrived, the kind Hema took care of Gautham.
+Gautham, for unknown reasons, becomes fond of Hema and believes deeply that she is the only person who can help him.
+In return, Hema also begins to develop feelings of affection and love towards Gautham.
+Hema even wonders if it would be possible to bring Gautham back to normal by showering him with enough care and affection that he forgets about Gayathri altogether.
+This strategy fails, as once the mother arrives, Gautham's memories come flooding back to him, and he turns into a ruthless revenge-seeker, terrorising both his mother and Hema and swearing to kill the three men who had supposedly murdered Gayathri.

-The remainder of the film is about how Hema and Gautham's mother put up with the new villainous Gautham, while Rajashekar devises and implements an ingenious plan to cure him.
+The remainder of the film is about how Gautham's mother and Hema put up with the new villainous Gautham, while Rajashekar devises and implements an ingenious plan to cure him.
 Rajashekar manages to contact the three men, who reveal the truth: Gayathri was still alive.
 The three men are innocent, and the only terrible mistake they made was drunkenly striking Gautham on the head, resulting in this whole mess.
-While Gautham manages to capture Prakash and Soundar for his revenge, Rajashekar and Shanmugam manage to successfully trick him into entering Gayathri's current home by giving him a chase.
-Gautham is initially dumbstruck at seeing Gayathri still alive, but then reality eventually sinks into him, and he is cured completely.
-He apologizes to his mother, Shanmugam, and Hema for his torturous acts; reveals the location where he held the other two men captive; and profusely thanks Rajashekar and Hema for their efforts.
-Hema looks on sadly as she wonders if this is the last she would see of Gautham.
+While Gautham manages to capture Prakash and Soundar in revenge, Rajashekar and Shanmugam successfully trick him into entering Gayathri's current home by giving him chase.
+Gautham is initially dumbstruck at seeing Gayathri still alive, but reality eventually sinks in, and he is cured completely.
+He apologises to his mother, Shanmugam, and Hema for his torturous acts; reveals the location where he held the other two men captive; and profusely thanks Rajashekar and Hema for their efforts.
+Hema looks on sadly, wondering if this is the last she will see of Gautham.
 Rajashekar senses this and gives a non-verbal consent for Gautham to take his daughter with him.
 Hema is overjoyed, and the two, along with Gautham's mother, drive back.